 Scotland Islands Accommodation can match the mainland

-There are high standards in plenty of Scotland islands accommodation.
-And on the small islands especially, the hotel bar is often a real community hub.
+There are high standards of accommodation on Scotland's islands.
+On the small islands especially, the hotel bar is often a real community hub.

 Scotland islands accommodation